Hotkey sequences are a new feature in Apptivate 2.0 and their aim is to simplify your key combinations.

 Yes, since it's just like any other application.
 Finder.app is located at /System/Library/CoreServices/Finder.app.

-Enable the "Hide"-option for Apptivate in your login items.
+If you're using an older version of Apptivate, enable the "Hide"-option for Apptivate in your login items.

-System Preferences > Accounts > Login items
+System Preferences > Accounts/Users & Groups > Login items

 If you're sure it's not a feature, you can send an email to iamnotabot_support@iamnotabot_cocoabeans.se (remove the iamnotabot_ parts) detailing your problem.